-Granularity: This value determines the interval by which we view the analysis – either by Hour, Day, Week, or Month.
+Granularity (grouped by): The second half of the date range field; this value determines the interval by which we view the analysis – either by Hour, Day, Week, or Month.
 By default, this value is set to Day.
 Intervals refer to calendar days, weeks, and months, rather than a rolling 1, 7, or 30-day window.

 Using the Entire Range option allows you to calculate the number of total users in a time-bounded segment, and the number of unique users who performed an action.
 You can also use this to calculate the total revenue across an entire date range.

 For Custom Date Ranges, you need to pick the start date, followed by the end date.
 The shading on the calendar illustrates the range you’re selecting.
 For example: